 Intelligent and articulate, Malcolm was appointed as a minister and national spokesman for the Nation of Islam.
-Elijah Muhammad also charged him with establishing new mosques in cities such as Detroit, Michigan, and Harlem.
-Malcolm utilized newspaper columns, as well as radio and television, to communicate the NOI’s message across the United States.
-His charisma, drive, and conviction attracted an astounding number of new members.
+Elijah Muhammad also charged him with establishing new mosques in cities such as Detroit, Michigan and Harlem, New York.
+Malcolm utilized newspaper columns, as well as radio and television to communicate the NOI’s message across the United States.
+His charisma, drive and conviction attracted an astounding number of new members.
 Malcolm was largely credited with increasing membership in the NOI from 500 in 1952 to 30,000 in 1963.

 Malcolm’s faith was dealt a crushing blow at the height of the civil rights movement in 1963.
 He learned that his mentor and leader, Elijah Muhammad, was secretly having relations with as many as six women within the Nation of Islam organization.
 As if that were not enough, Malcolm found out that some of these relationships had resulted in children.

-Since joining the NOI, Malcolm had strictly adhered to the teachings of Muhammad, which included remaining celibate until his marriage to Betty Shabazz in 1958.
+Since joining the NOI, Malcolm had strictly adhered to the teachings of Muhammad – which included remaining celibate until his marriage to Betty Shabazz in 1958.
 Malcolm refused Muhammad’s request to help cover up the affairs and subsequent children.
-He was deeply hurt by Muhammad’s actions, because he had previously considered him a living prophet.
+He was deeply hurt by the deception of Muhammad, whom he had considered a living prophet.
 Malcolm also felt guilty about the masses he had led to join the NOI, which he now felt was a fraudulent organization built on too many lies to ignore.

-That same year, Malcolm went on a pilgrimage to Mecca, which proved to be life altering for him.
-For the first time, Malcolm shared his thoughts and beliefs with different cultures and found the response to be overwhelmingly positive.
+That same year, Malcolm went on a pilgrimage to Mecca, Saudi Arabia.
+The trip proved life altering.
+For the first time, Malcolm shared his thoughts and beliefs with different cultures, and found the response to be overwhelmingly positive.
 When he returned, Malcolm said he had met “blonde-haired, blued-eyed men I could call my brothers.”
 He returned to the United States with a new outlook on integration and a new hope for the future.
 This time when Malcolm spoke, instead of just preaching to African-Americans, he had a message for all races.

 Fifteen hundred people attended Malcolm’s funeral in Harlem on February 27, 1965 at the Faith Temple Church of God in Christ (now Child’s Memorial Temple Church of God in Christ).
 After the ceremony, friends took the shovels away from the waiting gravediggers and buried Malcolm themselves.